Kale quinoa salad is an easy and tasty recipe that combines two nutritious superfoods.

-kale quinoa salad in a serving bowl
+all ingredients for quinoa kale salad in a bowl

 Kale, Lemon, and Salt